 How can I prepare for my interview?

 We ask questions in interviews that are specific to the position you have applied for.
 Prepare your responses so you can explain your functional and technical skills, family status, and reasons you wish to work in NZ.
 We may ask for some technical details of your job, general knowledge information applicable to your trade.

 Will I be expected to provide referees or to undergo any background checks?

 Yes, as part of the selection process you will be asked to provide at least two referees who the recruitment team can contact by phone.
 We prefer these referees currently are or have recently been, your direct manager or supervisor.
 Our recruitment manager contacts your referees once you have given your permission.

 Our recruitment process also includes an online background check.
 We provide further information regarding this process to successful candidates during the recruitment process.
 We must complete these checks before you begin working.

 Can I decline the job you offered?

 You do not have to accept any job offer if you are not happy with it.
 We will keep searching until we find a suitable job for you.
-Please remember that New Zealand is a very small country in comparison, therefore the opportunities are often limited.
+Before making such a decision, remember that New Zealand is a very small country in comparison, therefore the opportunities are often limited.
 You may want to take this factor into consideration when accepting or rejecting an offer.